cockroachdb/docs/src/current/cockroachcloud/export-metrics.md

 ## Limitations

 - Metrics export to AWS CloudWatch is only available on CockroachDB {{ site.data.products.dedicated }} clusters which are hosted on AWS.
 Similarly, metrics export to Azure is only available on CockroachDB {{ site.data.products.dedicated }} clusters which are hosted on Azure.
-If your CockroachDB {{ site.data.products.dedicated }} cluster is hosted on GCP or Azure, you can export metrics to [Datadog]({% link cockroachcloud/export-metrics.md %}?filters=datadog-metrics-export) or [Prometheus]({% link cockroachcloud/export-metrics.md %}?filters=prometheus-metrics-export) instead.
+If your CockroachDB {{ site.data.products.dedicated }} cluster is hosted on GCP, you can export metrics to [Datadog]({% link cockroachcloud/export-metrics.md %}?filters=datadog-metrics-export) or [Prometheus]({% link cockroachcloud/export-metrics.md %}?filters=prometheus-metrics-export) instead.
 - AWS CloudWatch does not currently support histograms.
 Any histogram-type metrics emitted from your CockroachDB {{ site.data.products.dedicated }} cluster are dropped by CloudWatch.
 See [Prometheus metric type conversion](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-metrics-conversion.html) for more information, and [Logging dropped Prometheus metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-troubleshooting-EKS.html#ContainerInsights-Prometheus-troubleshooting-droppedmetrics) for instructions on tracking dropped histogram metrics in CloudWatch.

 ## Troubleshooting